Wantirna South

 Wantirna South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wantirna South has high cultural diversity, with 43.2% speaking a language other than English at home and 45.7% born overseas.
-The predominant religion is Christianity, practiced by 49.1%.
-Buddhism is overrepresented at 5.9%, compared to Melbourne's 4.6%.
+Wantirna South has a high level of cultural diversity, with 43.2% of its population speaking a language other than English at home and 45.7% born overseas.
+Christianity is the predominant religion in Wantirna South, comprising 49.1% of people.
+Buddhism is overrepresented in Wantirna South compared to Greater Melbourne, making up 5.9% versus 4.6%.

 Frequently Asked Questions - Diversity